artem-bondar/pathfinding/README.md

 In this project next pathfinding algorithms were implemented:

-- Breadthfirst search
+- Breadth-first search
-- Greedy Best First
+- Greedy best-first
 - Dijkstra
 - A*